Kotkoa/my-cv/index.md

 I am responsible for the development of Landing pages and Web-apps on React from scratch, new layout development on Tailwindcss based on Figma design, and email HTML templates.

-- Rewritten MaterialUI proof of concept into module.scss production-ready application
+- Transferred MaterialUI concept into styled components application
-- Migrating the web app from Redux, Redux-toolkit to MobX
+- Migrated the web app from Redux, Redux-toolkit to MobX
 - Implemented multi-site (multizone) experience (SSR and SPA) as one web app for developing both websites independently with the same level of control
-- Using internationalization in the web app with i18n
+- Added internationalization in the web app with i18n

 **Javascript Developer React.JS & Node.JS**
 Freelance, Tenerife, Spain - Remote